hiyouga/LLaMA-Factory/data/README.md

-    "assistant_tag": "the value of the role_tag represents the assistant. (default: gpt)", "observation_tag": "the value of the role_tag represents the tool results. (default: observation)", "function_tag": "the value of the role_tag represents the function call. (default: function_call)", "system_tag": "the value of the role_tag represents the system prompt. (default: system, can override system column)", },
+    "assistant_tag": "the value of the role_tag represents the assistant. (default: gpt)", "observation_tag": "the value of the role_tag represents the tool results. (default: observation)", "function_tag": "the value of the role_tag represents the function call. (default: function_call)", "system_tag": "the value of the role_tag represents the system prompt. (default: system, can override system column)" }
-  "sample_num": "the number of samples from this dataset can be greater than the total amount of the dataset. (default: None)"
 }
 ```